without Internet Explorer,

 “…vibrant flashes in my mind remind me of a foregone time…”

-Time, steadfast in its livelihood, shows no mercy.
-Change folds and draws another unavoidable, unsympathetic hand.
+Time, unavoidably steadfast in its livelihood, shows no mercy.
+Change folds and draws another unsympathetic hand.

 Soon beat and psych dwindle as r&b and progressive flourish.
-Elementary rock hardens and becomes jagged and more unforgiving.
+Elementary rock hardens, becoming jagged and more unforgiving.
 And eventually dark.
 Alas, it’s unfortunate some musical styles are often judged not by what motivates them intrinsically, but what the lyrics are about.
 “All they ever sing about is love and tulips, man”.
-Yep, and teddy bears and picnics and ’66 Corvettes - oh so metal.
-Well, in a short time to come, certain attitudes toward rock will transmute, evolve with a bitter edge, and relocate to dangerous, foreboding places the endless summer of The Beach Boys would never have admitted existed, let alone tread.
+Yep, and teddy bears and picnics and ’66 Corvettes.
+Well, shortly certain attitudes toward rock will transmute, evolve with a bitter edge, and travel to more dangerous, foreboding places the endless summer of The Beach Boys would never have admitted existed, let alone tread.
 But this is still in the future, and I’m getting ahead of myself.
 Come ’68, very few bands were shroud in darkness.
-Hard rock itself barely eked out an existence, still crimson with the blood of new life that was (in fact) always present, conscious in a diluted state of oppression, shackled by the chart-born chains of ‘pop’ that were rattled fleetingly by the style’s brutish underbreath.
+Hard rock itself barely eked out an existence, still crimson with the blood of new life that was, in fact, always present, conscious in a diluted state of oppression, shackled by the chart-born chains of ‘pop’ fleetingly rattled by the style’s brutish underbreath.
 But instead of concerning ourselves with how dark or ominous a style is, let’s just worry about the style’s base self.

-Shades of… is the band at their most simplistic and expected, the line-up (now known as the Mk 1 line-up) coalescing from less-than-haughty sources, the most prominent being Nick Simper and Jon Lord coming off a ’67 hit single with The Flower Pot Men while Ritchie Blackmore shortly backed Screaming Lord Sutch.
+Shades of… is the band at their most simplistic and expected, the line-up (now known as the Mk 1 line-up) coalescing from less-than-haughty sources, the most prominent being Nick Simper and Jon Lord coming off a ’67 hit single with The Flower Pot Men while Ritchie Blackmore backed Screaming Lord Sutch for a short time.
 Recorded in a single weekend in May ’68, this hurried album fuses rock’s four corners to the same foundation, offering minimal leadership to new styles and is steeped in cover tunes.
-Ordinarily a description such as this would be an album’s death knell, or at least the average and forgettable arrival of one, but somewhere within these grooves stirred a questionable chemistry that somehow got off the ground, ignored the abusive number of non-originals that was the common result of a band looking for a quick hit and/or one insecure in its own songwriting wares, and managed to survive until the vaunted Mk 2 membership.
-I’m not going to sit here and tell you there are ocean voyages of cognition swirling throughout Shades of…, but at a time when innovation wasn’t the day’s top order to record companies and a few catchy hooks ornamenting an original work or found premeditated in a cover could aid a group’s chart ascension (as “Hush”, the invention of Joe South, already had), songwriting may have only been as good as the ears that heard it.
+Ordinarily a description such as this would be an album’s death knell or at least the average and forgettable arrival of one, but somewhere within these grooves stirred a questionable chemistry that somehow got off the ground, ignored the abusive number of non-originals that was common for bands looking for a quick hit and/or were insecure in their own songwriting wares, and managed to survive until the vaunted Mk 2 membership.
+I’m not going to sit here and tell you there are ocean voyages of cognition swirling throughout Shades of…, but at a time when innovation wasn’t the day’s top order to record companies, a few catchy hooks ornamenting an original work or found premeditated in a cover could aid a group’s chart ascension (as “Hush”, the invention of Joe South, already had).
+Songwriting may have only been as good as the ears that heard it.

-Shades of… is a testimony to the cover song's widespread acceptance even then, adorned with no less than four rewrites, some more daring than others, the most prevalent being the near chart-topping (#4 in the US) “Hush”, a more keyboard-laden rendition I’m sure everyone has heard at one time or another.
-The cover of Skip James’s “I’m So Glad” glides smoothly over the verses and chorus, but during the instrumental phase extrapolates an already tempestuous song (for ’31), meanwhile “Hey Joe”, already recorded to the hilt by other artists that wound up a freak hit for a new-on-the-solo-scene Hendrix, is redirected at times with bolero-style keys and a Holst-like march, but much of the time travels parallel to Jimi’s blues-wrought arrangement.
-The best would come with the Beatles’ “Help”, depressing the original’s eager pop appeal with Rod Evans’s melancholic drawl, a wicked keyboard blur, and a more cerebral ideal more suited toward the lyrics, reminding of Vanilla Fudge‘s dreary, mood-enervating rendition of The Supremes’s “You Keep Me Hanging On” of the previous year.
+Shades of… is testimony to the cover song's widespread acceptance, adorned with no less than four, some more daring than others, the most prevalent being the near chart-topping (#4 in the US) “Hush”, a more keyboard-laden rendition I’m sure everyone has heard at one time or another.
+The cover of Skip James’ “I’m So Glad” glides smoothly over the verses and chorus, but during the instrumental phase extrapolates an already tempestuous song (for ’31), meanwhile “Hey Joe”, already recorded to the hilt by other artists that would become a freak hit for a new-on-the-solo-scene Hendrix, is redirected at times with bolero-style keys and a Holst-like march, but much of the time travels parallel to Jimi’s blues-wrought arrangement.
+The best would come with the Beatles’ “Help”, depressing the original’s eager pop appeal with Rod Evans’ melancholic drawl, blurs of wicked keyboard, a more cerebral ideal more suited toward the lyrics, and is mindful of Vanilla Fudge‘s dreary, mood-enervating rendition of The Supremes’ “You Keep Me Hanging On” of the previous year.
 Word has it the band received a praising call from Paul McCartney shortly afterward, a thrill for them no doubt.

-“Mandrake Root” and “Prelude: Happiness” are epic in their holographic daze as sure-handed Jon Lord, perhaps the most toweringly-executed player on this thing, lays down the songs’ progressivism with his mazy Hammond, Ian Paice backing him up with chaotic tribal percussion while Ritchie Blackmore, not yet the renown string sorcerer, throws some fuzzy garage chops into the fray.
-It’s within this pair of tunes that this lp’s weight of hard rock is hatched through a creation of keyboards and drums that oddly succeed over guitars, heaviness yet blind and writhing like most newborns, somewhat realized previously by the likes of Blue Cheer, Velvet Underground, and some valiant efforts from Hendrix, and great monolithic side-starter “Mandrake Root” holds the only fleeting, pre-patented “Smoke on the Water”-like sneer on the platter.
+“Mandrake Root” and “Prelude: Happiness” are more epic in their holographic daze as sure-handed Jon Lord, perhaps the most toweringly-executed player on this thing, lays down the songs’ progressivism with his mazy Hammond as Ian Paice backs him up with chaotic tribal percussion while Ritchie Blackmore, not yet the renown string sorcerer, throws some fuzzy garage chops into the fray.
+It’s within this pair of tunes that this lp’s weight of hard rock is hatched through a creation of keyboards and drums that oddly succeed over guitars with heaviness still cognitively blind and writhing like most newborns, somewhat realized previously by the likes of Blue Cheer, The Jeff Beck Group, and some unwittingly valiant effortless efforts from Hendrix, and great monolithic side-starter “Mandrake Root” holds the only fleeting, pre-patented “Smoke on the Water”-ish sneer on the platter.
 Opening instrumental “And the Address” allows Lord and Blackmore to share equal ground, spotlighting a guitar-driven element that isn’t as invasive on the lp as one would have expected nowadays, hindsight withstanding.

 For what this album is, it’s quite good.
-For what this album isn’t, well, what can you expect from five guys that, prior to this, had only been playing with each other as a whole for about five months, rushed by two London businessmen to record not only a debut single, but a debut full-lengther (that would peak at #24 in the US, mind you).
-Only briefly with keyboard-urged zaniness does Shades Of… scrape itself on hard rock, let alone metal, but the brain stem for it all is here, and I don’t mind looking upon this era as not only a metal victory, but in gracious, magical retrospect that I can only consume within the confines of stories told by those who were there.
+For what this album isn’t...well, what can you expect from five guys that, prior to this, had only been playing with each other as a whole for about five months, rushed by two London businessmen to record not only a debut single, but a debut full-lengther (that would peak at #24 in the US, mind you).
+Only briefly with keyboard-urged zaniness does Shades of… scrape itself on hard rock let alone metal, but the brain stem for it all is here, and I don’t mind looking upon this era as not only a metal victory, but in magical retrospect that I can only consume within the confines of stories told by those who were there.

 Early heavy metal albums are awesome!
 When I mean early, I'm talking about a couple of choice psychedelic rock records by that precede 1970; the year the Black Sabbath and In Rock albums came out to kick off true heavy metal.
 Of course the band that authored the latter album is the same one who did the one of topic for this review so it stands to reason that it can be one of the very few to be deemed a "retro-active" heavy metal albums.